jacobrosenthal/workshop-iot-devfest/readme.md

 ```
 and just like last time lets `cargo run`.
 Make sure you have your volume turned up!

 So neat, but whats unwrap?
-If you take that out, the compiler will tell you `expected cpal::Device, found enum std::option::Option` Its saying, getting default_output_device might not exist and come back empty as an [Optional](https://doc.rust-lang.org/std/option/index.html) and you need to handle that.
+If you take that out, the compiler will tell you `expected cpal::Device, found enum std::option::Option` It's saying, getting default_output_device might not exist and come back empty as an [Optional](https://doc.rust-lang.org/std/option/index.html) and you need to handle that.
 Here we handle it by just crashing if it goes poorly, well have to fix that later.
 I hope you're seeing a pattern, all the answers to our questions are in the Rust book and Language Reference.

 * Play around here a bunch and get comfortable with the language.